Thinking about buying a new house—or your first house—is an exciting time, but it can be overwhelming when you consider all the moving parts.

 - You can ask for a second opinion and pay for a second appraisal.

 Inspectors provide much more detailed reports than appraisers, but they are the responsibility of the buyer.
-Once you sign the purchase agreement, you want to hire an inspector to evaluate the structural, electrical, and mechanical aspects of the property.
+Once you sign the purchase agreement, you will want to hire an inspector to evaluate the structural, electrical, and mechanical aspects of the property.

 Is it required?